anarnwa/Interface/AddOns/GlobalIgnoreList/readme.txt

 => VERSION HISTORY

+=> 8.2.0

+Fixed a residual 8.1 issue that was causing GIL to fail to remove players on synchronization

+Updated to patch 8.2

 => 8.1.4

 Spaces can now be used in a [Contains] tag by escaping the character similar to parenthesis, brackets, and backslashes ie "[contains=Filter\ This]"